Free School Selection Program

 Students in grades 2–12 who have been enrolled in a public district or charter school for at least two years and are enrolled in a public school the semester immediately before applying are eligible for vouchers.
 The department of education prioritizes vouchers for low-income families (defined as qualifying for the federal free and reduced-price lunch program, or earning $48,470 for a family of four in 2020–21), students with severe disabilities, gifted students, students who have been adopted or are in shelters or foster homes, and victims of bullying or sexual harassment.
 When determining students to accept, the department of education uses a lottery weighted by these priorities.

-The program’s total enrollment is capped at 3 percent of Puerto Rico’s total student population in 2019–20, which is approximately 9,500 students.
-After that school year, the Department of Education has the discretion to raise the enrollment cap to 5 percent of the total student population.
+The program’s total enrollment is capped at 1 percent of Puerto Rico’s total student population in 2020–21, which is about 3,000 students.
+The secretary of education has the discretion to lower the rate prior to a given school year, though.

 Rules and Regulations

 - Enrollment Cap: 1 percent of total student population

 - Voucher Cap: 70 percent of per-pupil funding ($4,480 in 2020–21)

 - Maintain a committee with a social worker to combat bullying and sexual harassment

 - Provide documentation to department of education that voucher students are demonstrating satisfactory academic progress

 - Administer a national standardized assessment chosen from those maintained by the department of education if requested by participating families

 - Schools and others committing fraud with vouchers are subject to fines and sentencing